abradinjapan/dragon-forge/README.md

 # Dragon Project

-A programming language designed to aid compiler development by using metaprogramming.
+A programming language designed to aid programming langauge development by using metaprogramming.

 ## How?